 - California Penal Code Section 459: Burglary

-Grand theft is one of the most serious theft crime charges.
+Grand theft is one of the most serious types of theft offense charges.
 Individuals who are convicted of grand theft can expect to be incarcerated and heavily fined.
 Learn more about the specific definition of grand theft and defenses against this criminal charge with the professionals at the Simmrin Law Group.

 - Firearms